ROBOTIS-GIT/emanual/docs/en/platform/manipulator_h/examples.md

 |Orientation Pitch|t|g|
 |Orientation Yaw|y|h|

-### How to Use SimpleIK
+### How to Use Simple IK
-To start SimpleIK start a new project just like SimplePtoP.
+To start Simple IK start a new project just like SimplePtoP.
 Then press the Ctrl + F5 ekys to begin.

 ![](/assets/images/platform/manipulator/manipulator_h_062.jpg)

-In SimpleIK you will be asked for COM port and baud rate numbers.
+In Simple IK you will be asked for COM port and baud rate numbers.
 If succeeded you will see a 'Succeed to open USB2Dynamixel' followed by ‘Press any key to move first pose.'
 Press a key to begin.
 The arm moves to its initial pose as shown below.

 ![](/assets/images/platform/manipulator/manipulator_h_052.png)